ooni/ooni.org/content/post/2022-doh-dot-paper-dnsprivacy21/index.md

 ## Concluding remarks

 As far as we know, this research was the first account of DoT and DoH blocking.
-Since our measurement campaign in late 2020, [other researchers started studying encrypted DNS blocking]( https://arxiv.org/pdf/2202.00663.pdf).
+Since our initial measurement campaign in late 2020, [other researchers started studying encrypted DNS blocking]( https://arxiv.org/pdf/2202.00663.pdf).
 As `dnscheck` is now integrated into [OONI Probe](https://ooni.org/install/), we can continue to collect DoT/DoH blocking